...

 The fact is that a family court judge will do their best to follow the law it also used their own experience in determining how to divide property and conservatorship rights to your children.
 However, a family court judge will never get to know you, or spouse, or your goals well enough to be able to act as a substitute decision-maker when compared to you and your spouse.
 Rather, if you have a particular goal for your finances or your life after a divorce then that is something that you should work to maintain with your spouse at the negotiating table.
 The family court judge will do their best to be fair, but it is not as if the judge will be concerned first and foremost with your financial independence, or retirement early goals.

 By reducing the stress and conflict in a divorce you can better save money.
 Frequently, the most expensive parts of a divorce have to do with trial preparation.
-Not only is there a significant degree of preparation that is needed for a trial, but you will be inside the courtroom with your attorney for at least one day in up to two or three periods all the while, the attorney is billing you for working on your case.
+Preparing for a trial requires significant effort, and you’ll spend at least one day in the courtroom with your attorney, often spanning two or three sessions.
+During this time, your attorney will continue billing you for their work on your case.
 If you thought that the occasional work that the attorney did for your case was expensive, then you should consider what the attorney costs for working on your case continuously over a multiple-day period.

 Remember that how you divide your property will play a critical role in determining whether you will be able to retire early and maintain a sense of financial independence.
 One thing to keep in mind is that while you may have a low amount of debt to your name, your spouse may have a complicated community estate involving significant amounts of retirement savings, real estate, and other assets.
 A lifetime’s worth of saving and diligence can be destroyed by an unfair or unjust method of Community property division.